2026 - General Government

 Description

 The project will consist of approximately 1,100 units of housing, of which 50% would be market-rate.
 The affordable units will be for low-income households up to 80% AMI and moderate-income households, including educator households for CCSF and San Francisco Unified School District, up to 130% AMI.
-The developer will fund and construct 66.7% of the affordable units, with the City providing financing for the remaining 33.3% of the affordable units.
+The first affordable project is anticipated to start construction June 2025 and second affordable in December 2025.

 All of MOHCD’s local sources of funding are eligible for new production like that planned for Balboa Reservoir, with the exceptions noted in the planned very low and low income and moderate-income housing program narratives above.
 However, MOHCD’s allocations budget is fully programmed, and only a portion of the funding needed to support the additional 33% of affordable housing has been identified.